conveyal/scenario-editor/docs/prepare-inputs/index.md

 ## Uploading a GTFS bundle

-Start by gathering [GTFS](../glossary.html#GTFS) feeds for the transit agencies whose service will be included in your region.
+Start by gathering :term:`GTFS` feeds for the transit agencies whose service will be included in your region.
 A _GTFS feed_ is a set of CSV files inside a `.zip` archive, and a _GTFS bundle_ is a set of one or more GTFS feeds.

 If you just created a new region, you will be prompted to upload a GTFS bundle.
 Otherwise, you can click the database icon (<i class="fa fa-database"></i>) on the sidebar to access your GTFS Bundles at any time.